Curriculum – Science

 give reasons for classifying plants and animals based on specific characteristics

-Rocks compare and group together different kinds of rocks on the basis of their appearance and simple physical properties
+compare and group together different kinds of rocks on the basis of their appearance and simple physical properties

 describe in simple terms how fossils are formed when things that have lived are trapped within rock